ardoq/rxbeach/docs/README.md

 Welcome to the documentation for the Ardoq stream architecture.
-This documentation mainly cover the concepts and patterns we are using, along with some recipies and techniques for concrete examples of their usage.
+This documentation mainly cover the concepts and patterns we are using, along with some recipes and techniques for concrete examples of their usage.
 Throught the documentation we are using the architecture utilities and scaffolding provided alongside this documentation.